Get NFL Sunday Ticket Online Without a DirecTV Subscription

 Would you like to get the NFL Sunday Ticket but can’t get DirecTV at your house?
 No problem!
 Although DirecTV holds the exclusive broadcast rights to NFL Sunday Ticket, DirecTV was required in the NFL Sunday Ticket deal with the NFL to provide an online solution for fans who can’t get DirecTV.

 Here’s the scoop.
 The NFL Sunday Ticket online and mobile is specifically for people who can’t otherwise get DirecTV service due to line of sight issues or other such reasons.
 I can’t get DirecTV at my place, so this is right up my alley.
-New in 2014, DirecTV has added the availability to a handful of major U.S. colleges & universities: Ohio St., Michigan, Harvard, Washington, Texas, USC, Florida, Colorado, Alabama, and Syracuse.(Double-check the fine print if you attend one of these schools, it may only be available on the main campus).
-If you attend one of these schools you are eligible for a student discount on the standard “Digital” package. (see description below)
+New in 2015, DirecTV has added the availability to most 4-year colleges in the US.

 For the uninitiated, NFL Sunday Ticket provides live out-of-market coverage of every NFL game every Sunday.
 This means if the game is on CBS or Fox in your area, you won’t get it on NFL Sunday Ticket.
 You will, however, get every other early & late Sunday afternoon game live.
 It does not include Sunday Night, Monday Night, or Thursday Night NFL games.
 You get the live stream of the games as they happen.
 No replay or on-demand capabilities.

 NFL Sunday Ticket with DirecTV has been available to those who can’t get DirecTV for several years.
 DirecTV has re-branded this product in 2014 as “NFLSundayTicket.TV.”
-The yearly subscription, which comes in three tiers, allows eligible subscribers to watch the NFL Sunday Ticket every Sunday on your computer’s browser, iPad or Android Tablet, certain mobile phones, PS3, PS4, or Xbox One.
+The yearly subscription, which comes in three tiers, allows eligible subscribers to watch the NFL Sunday Ticket every Sunday on your computer’s browser, iPad or Android Tablet, certain mobile phones, PS3, PS4, Xbox One, Xbox 360, and Roku.
 To watch on mobile, you’ll need to download the free NFL Sunday Ticket app.

-UPDATE (July 17, 2014) – DirecTV has announced NFLSundayTicket.tv, which allows fans who can’t get DirecTV service at home, fans in certain cities, and certain college students, an opportunity to sign up for NFL Sunday Ticket in one of 3 tiers of service.
-We’ll have a post and details coming shortly.
+DirecTV now offers NFLSundayTicket.tv, which allows fans who can’t get DirecTV service at home, fans in certain cities, and certain college students, an opportunity to sign up for NFL Sunday Ticket in one of 3 tiers of service.

 Here’s the breakdown of prices and tiers.
-The “Digital” package allows you to watch on mobile, tablet, and computer for $199.99 ($149.99 for select college students).
+The “To Go” package allows you to watch on mobile, tablet, and computer for $199.00 (or 4 payments of $49.99).
 No NFL Red Zone channel.

-The “Console” package for $239.99 allows you to watch ONLY on a PS3, PS4, or Xbox One, but not computer, tablet, and mobile.
+The “Connected Device” package for $259.99 allows you to watch ONLY on a PS3, PS4, Xbox One, Xbox 360, or Roku, but not computer, tablet, and mobile.
 No NFL Red Zone channel.

 Fine Print and Things You Need to Know